AdobeDocs/commerce-php/src/pages/development/components/events-and-observers/index.md

 Working with events and observers is one of the main ways to extend Adobe Commerce and Magento Open Source functionality.
 The events and observers implementation in Adobe Commerce and Magento Open Source are based on the [publish-subscribe pattern](https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern).
 Using events and observers, you can run your custom code in response to a specific event or even a custom event.

+Adobe Commerce developers can use the following event-driven technologies to create the next generation of apps and extensions:

+*  [Adobe I/O Events for Adobe Commerce](https://developer.adobe.com/commerce/extensibility/events/) allows you to send events asynchronously to applications built with [Adobe App Builder](https://developer.adobe.com/app-builder/docs/getting_started/first_app/).
+This feature is available on Adobe Commerce 2.4.5 and higher.

+*  [Adobe Commerce Webhooks](https://developer.adobe.com/commerce/extensibility/webhooks/) enables you to synchronously send webhook calls to an external server for immediate processing.
+Webhooks are triggered by events and cancel the action that initiated the event if the external call does not succeed.
+This feature is available as of Adobe Commerce 2.4.7-beta2, you can use events to trigger webhooks to execute on an external server.

 ## Events

 Events are dispatched by modules when certain actions are triggered.
 In addition to its own events, the application allows you to create your own events that can be dispatched in your code.
 When an event is dispatched, it can pass data to any observers configured to watch that event.